TheWebFoundation/DataPolitics/README.md

-[DataPolitics](https://datapolitics.transparencytoolkit.org) is a searchable archive of companies, documents, and news stories about the political marketing industry.
+[DataPolitics](https://datapolitics.transparencytoolkit.org) is a searchable archive of companies working in the political marketing industry, along with documents and news stories that contain details about their work.
 This repository contains the processed data and documents for the archive, as well as the processing scripts and raw data used to generate it.